 TG Therapeutics Announces Data Presentations from the ULTIMATE I & II Phase 3 Trials of Ublituximab in Multiple Sclerosis to be Presented at the 2022 European Committee for Treatment and Research in Multiple Sclerosis

-/EIN News/ -- NEW YORK, Oct.
-13, 2022 (GLOBE NEWSWIRE) -- TG Therapeutics, Inc. (NASDAQ: TGTX), today announced the schedule of data presentations, highlighting data from the ULTIMATE I & II Phase 3 trials evaluating ublituximab in patients with relapsing forms of multiple sclerosis (RMS), at the upcoming 2022 European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS) annual meeting, being held October 26 – 28, 2022, in Amsterdam, the Netherlands.
+NEW YORK, Oct.
+13, 2022 (GLOBE NEWSWIRE) -- TG Therapeutics, Inc. TGTX, today announced the schedule of data presentations, highlighting data from the ULTIMATE I & II Phase 3 trials evaluating ublituximab in patients with relapsing forms of multiple sclerosis (RMS), at the upcoming 2022 European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS) annual meeting, being held October 26 – 28, 2022, in Amsterdam, the Netherlands.
 Abstracts are now available online and can be accessed on the ECTRIMS meeting website at https://journals.sagepub.com/doi/epub/10.1177/13524585221123687.
 Details of the presentations are outlined below.

 PRESENTATIONS: